These scales apply the colours of Certe, using the 'certestyle' package.

 name(s) of the aesthetic(s) that this scale works with.
 This can be useful, for

-example, to apply colour settings to the colour
+example, to apply colour settings to the colour and fill aesthetics at the

-same time, via aesthetics = c("colour", "fill")
+same time, via aesthetics = c("colour", "fill").

-, etc. Will be evaluated with get_colour()
+a Certe colour set: "certe", "certe2", "certe3", etc. Will be evaluated with plot2::get_colour().